How to Save for a House While You’re Renting

 Keep in mind, if you decide not to purchase the property, any money you’ve paid, like your option money and rent, will not be reimbursed.

 Ditch the unnecessary.
-We’re sure you’ve heard this one before, but we’ll say it again: stop spending money on superfluous expenses.
-Eating out, ordering in, cable, shopping, movies, coffee — shall we go on?
-Sure, these are fun and entertaining indulgences, but they add up to hundreds, if not thousands of dollars, a year.
-For the time being, cut back on these impractical, temporary vices and be amazed at how much you’re saving.
+We’re sure you’ve heard this one before, but we’ll say it again: consider cutting back on superfluous expenses.
+Sure, eating out and shopping are fun and entertaining indulgences, but they add up to hundreds, if not thousands of dollars, a year.
+For the time being, try spending less on non-essentials and you might be amazed at how much you’re saving.
 It’ll be worth every penny when you’re turning the key to your new home.

 Save your tax refund.
 Sure, it’s nice to get that refund check come tax season.
 A shopping spree, a new bedroom set, maybe a beach vacation — all fun things you can do with that “extra” income.
 Resist the urge to spend it on the impractical and instead stick it in your savings account.